ivaylo-apostolov/BallGame/README.md

 # BallGame
 v1.0
-This a simple ball game created by Ivaylo and Toma
+This a simple ball game created by Ivaylo and Toma!